Employer contributions – How well do you know the additional employer costs?

 Accident insurance covers benefits in case of an accident or occupational illness and the employer takes care of it in full.
 The insurance contribution is determined based on the paid wages or salary, the risk involved in the work and the type of insurance.
 The insurance is taken together with ancillary insurance, i.e. the employees’ group life insurance, from the accident insurance company of the employer’s choice.

-The size of the accident insurance contribution varies between 0.1 and 7 per cent based on, among other things, how hazardous the work is.
+The size of the accident insurance contribution varies between 0.05 and 5 per cent based on, among other things, how hazardous the work is.
 For example, construction work is classed as more dangerous than gardening or home maintenance work.
-Accident insurance is statutory for all employers who pay altogether EUR 1,300 to their employees during a calendar year.
+On average, the fee was 0.7 percent of salaries in 2021.
+Accident insurance is statutory for all employers who pay altogether at least EUR 1,300 to their employees during a calendar year.

 The obligation to insure applies to all employees in an employment relationship, regardless of the employee’s pay or age.
 The duration of the employment relationship isn't relevant either.
 Self-employed persons with the obligation to take out YEL insurance are not obligated to take out statutory accident insurance for themselves, but they can take out voluntary insurance with the same content.